annikoff/redmine_plugin_computed_custom_field/README.md

 In formula constructions like `cfs[cf_id]` are replaced by IDs of custom fields.
 Valid formula is a valid Ruby code executed when customized object is updated.
 To put a field ID in the formula, double-click on an item in the list of available fields.

+### Important information

+This is a new version of the plugin.
+Since version 1.0.0 it is not compatible with previous versions.
+The following constructions in formula `%{cf_id}` are no longer supported.
+Instead use `cfs[cf_id]` (thanks to [ecanuto](https://github.com/ecanuto) for the idea).
+If you need to upgrade from older versions, please check out migration section.

 > ### Notes:
 > - cfs[cf_id] &mdash; must be an ID of existing custom field